JingboYAO/jingboyao.github.io/_pages/about.md

 **<font color="MidnightBlue"> About me </font>**

 I'm a PhD candidate from the <a href="https://econ.hkust.edu.hk/homepage" style="color: #003366;">Department of Economics</a>, <a href="https://bm.hkust.edu.hk/" style="color: #003366;">Business School</a>, Hong Kong University of Science and Technology.
 I obtained my master's degree in Public Finance from the *Chinese Academy of Fiscal Science, Ministry of Finance of China*, and bachelor's degree in Financial Engineering from *Xiamen University*.
-I was a visiting scholar at the *University of California at San Diego* and a senior associate at the *Bank for International Settlements*.
+I was a visiting scholar at the *University of California San Diego* and a senior associate at the *Bank for International Settlements*.